Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/flag_embedding_llm_reranker.md

 ## **Module Parameters**

-- **batch** : The size of batch.
+- **batch** : The size of a batch.
 If you have limited CUDA memory, decrease the size of the batch. (default: 64)
 - **model_name** : The type of model you want to use for reranking.
-Default is "BAAI/bge-reranker-v2-gemma".
+Default is "BAAI/bge-reranker-v2-gemma."
-    - you can check model list at [here](https://github.com/FlagOpen/FlagEmbedding)
+    - you can check a model list at [here](https://github.com/FlagOpen/FlagEmbedding)
 - **use_fp16** : Whether to use fp16 or not. (default: False)

 ## **Example config.yaml**